Definition of Corinthian in English:

 - Modelled on St. Peter's basilica in Rome, its façade is defined by Corinthian pilasters and a pediment, with a great central dome towering over them.

-2Involving or displaying the highest standards of sportsmanship: a club embodying the Corinthian spirit
+2Involving the highest standards of amateur sportsmanship: a club embodying the Corinthian spirit the game evolved from a purely Corinthian pastime to an internationally recognized entity

 More example sentences